Yahvi0/Olympic-Athlete-EDA/README.md

 ### Correlation Heatmap
 Shows the relationships between numerical variables such as Age, Height, Weight, and Year.

+### Tested using an independent t-test
+Shows how correlated the two data were.

 ---

 ## Key Insights